Saturday, September 26, 2020

 USAF photo by Airman 1st Class Joel Pfiester

-That's actually a crop of the full photo...
+That's actually a crop; here's the full photo...

 USAF photo by Airman 1st Class Joel Pfiester